apache/tvm/nnvm/README.md

 it is interesting to ask if we can actually assemble a deep learning system by parts.
 The goal is to enable hackers can customize optimizations, target platforms and set of operators they care about.
 We believe that the decentralized modular system is an interesting direction.

 The hope is that effective parts can be assembled together just like you assemble your own desktops.
 So the customized deep learning solution can be minimax, minimum in terms of dependencies, while maxiziming the users' need.

-NNVM offers one such part, it provides a generic to do generic computation graph optimization such as memory reduction, device allocation, operator fusion while being agnostic to the operator interface defintion and how operators are executed.
+NNVM offers one such part, it provides a generic way to do computation graph optimization such as memory reduction, device allocation and more while being agnostic to the operator interface defintion and how operators are executed.
 NNVM is inspired by LLVM, aiming to be an intermediate representation library for neural nets and computation graphs generation and optimizations.